yggdrasil-au/xampp-cli/README.md

   - Creation and last update timestamps

 **Smart Port Selection:**
-- When registering without specifying a port, LampCTL tries common ports in order:
+- When registering without specifying a port, WlampCTL tries common ports in order:
   - 80, 8080, 3000, 8000, 8888, 5000, 3333, 4444, 5555, 7777, 9000, 9999
   - Falls back to high ports (10000-10100) if all are taken
 - Validates ports against both system (netstat) and existing vhost configs